Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-planning/preparing-for-an-xm-cloud-project.md

 While discovery often starts and ends as a separate project before the main implementation phase, some level of discovery will happen for the lifetime of the project as change management occurs.

-Sometimes separated to it’s own phase, during the *Design* phase, UX/UI designers create wireframes and layouts to create the overall design.
+Sometimes separated to it’s own phase, during the **Design** phase, UX/UI designers create wireframes and layouts to create the overall design.
 This should be supported by running quantitative and/or qualitative surveys and user tests to validate if the designs match the customer and clients' requirements.
-If the project is a migration from an existing site to XM Cloud without a rebrand/redesign, this phase might not be required.
+If the project is a migration from an existing site to XM Cloud without a rebrand/redesign, this phase might not be required, but still considering what the authoring journey might be and how this might impact the UX/UI.

 From the discovery & design phases, a set of user stories can be created to help estimate the project and build out the project's backlog.